 On page four, we are introduced to another couple of letters (k and l) as we learn how to ask ‘How are you?’ and this is followed by page five of the PDF which has the first exercise for us to complete.

-With this, we need to listen attentively to the audio once more and fill in the missing words.
+Here we need to listen attentively to the audio once more and fill in the missing words.
 We should be able to do this because we have already gone over these letters in the lesson.

 While you may never have written Cyrillic before, you can simply imitate the shapes of the letters already covered in the class, matching them to the sounds in the audio.